CSI-COEP/Hack-Mavericks/README.md

 2) Front-End Development:
 We have used HTML5, CSS3 and Javascript to create a basic ChatBot UI.
 3) Backend Development :
+Flask framework is used for the backend part of the chatbot and is connected to the Frontend part.